omar-polo/gmid/README.md

 > log to the given file instead of the standard error.

-**-x**
+**-x** *dir*

-> Enable CGI scripts.
+> Enable execution of CGI scripts inside the given directory (relative
+> to the document root.)
+Cannot be provided more than once.

 # CGI

-If CGI scripts are enabled, when a file requested by a client is marked as executable it is executed and its output fed to the client.
+When CGI scripts are enabled for a directory, a request for an executable file will execute it and fed its output to the client.

-Note that since this give the chance to anybody to execute possibly **any file** in the served directory, this option is disabled by default.

 # EXAMPLES